India–Myanmar relations: Visas

-Strategic cooperations
+Strategic cooperation

 India's move to forge close relations with Myanmar are motivated by a desire to counter China's growing influence as a regional leader and enhance its own influence and standing.
 Concerns and tensions increased in India over China's extensive military involvement in developing ports, naval and intelligence facilities and industries, specifically the upgrading of a naval base in Sittwe, a major seaport located close to the eastern Indian city of Kolkata.
 India's engagement of the Burmese military junta has helped ease the regime's international isolation and lessen Burma's reliance on China.
 Both nations sought to cooperate to counteract drug trafficking and insurgent groups operating in the border areas.
 India and Myanmar are leading members of BIMSTEC and the Mekong-Ganga Cooperation, along with Vietnam, Laos, Cambodia and Thailand, helping India develop its influence and ties amongst Southeast Asian nations.

-In 2013, India provided a loan of about US$500million. to Myanmar for its development; India and Myanmar have also agreed to cooperate militarily in order to help modernize Myanmar's military.
+In 2013, India provided a loan of about US$500 million to Myanmar for its development.
+India and Myanmar have also agreed to cooperate militarily in order to help modernise Myanmar's military.

 In 2020, India gifted the Myanmar Navy its first ever submarine, a kilo class (INS Sindhuvir) attack submarine which has been refurbished and modernised by Hindustan Shipyard Limited.